womeimingzi11/amapGeocode/README.md

 **amapGeocode** provides an interface for the AutoNavi(高德) Maps API geocoding services.
 API docs can be foun [here](https://lbs.amap.com/) and [here](https://lbs.amap.com/api/webservice/summary/).
-For now, amapGeocode can be used for both forward and revese geocoding powered by high-precision AutoNavi Maps API.
+For now, amapGeocode can be used for both forward and reverse geocoding powered by high-precision AutoNavi Maps API.

 This project is still in a very early stage and only the geocodig function has been developed.
-So all the functions may change or supersede, so it’s not recommanded to use this package in production environment till it goes to stable stage.
+So all the functions may change or supersede, so it’s not recommended to use this package in production environment till it goes to stable stage.
 When will the stable stage come?
 It depends my graduate progress.